 On-Line Analytical Processing (OLAP)

 They are analytical databases, which allow the reading of large amounts of data to get to extract some type of useful information, such as sales trends, behavior patterns, waste analysis, complex logistics reports, etc. Their objective is to speed up the query of large amounts of data and extract useful information.
-This is achieved by dinamically managing database relationships.

 The master and exemplary case of OLAP is the famous Business Intelligence (BI).
 We have already talked about the importance of BI in strategic management, but from a database and software perspective, we understand it as computer applications that interpret historical data, analyze trends and measure performance aimed at serving as support to decision-making.
 An example that we would like to tell you is our recent work done for Edenor.
 We developed a software product that helped them optimize the company’s data analysis system, seeking to achieve a daily curve of the demanded energy by area.